sourcegraph/sourcegraph-public-snapshot/doc/admin/external_services/postgres.md

 - `CODEINTEL_PGDATABASE`
 - `CODEINTEL_PGSSLMODE`

-> NOTE: ⚠️ If you have configured both the frontend (pgsql) and code intelligence (codeintel-db) databases with the same values, the Sourcegraph instance will refuse to start.
+> NOTE: ⚠️ If you have configured both the frontend (pgsql) and code navigation (codeintel-db) databases with the same values, the Sourcegraph instance will refuse to start.
 Each database should either be configured to point to distinct hosts (recommended), or configured to point to distinct databases on the same host.

 ### sourcegraph/server